 - Formation of blood clots

 - Excessive bleeding

 If you suspect one or more of these potentially dangerous conditions, seek medical care immediately.

-One serious possibility, the development of Deep Vein Thrombosis (DVT), is considered a medical emergency.
-DVT puts you at risk for a pulmonary embolism, which can be life-threatening.
+One serious possibility, the development of deep vein thrombosis (DVT), is considered a medical emergency.
+DVT places you at risk for a pulmonary embolism, which can be life-threatening.
 Keep an eye out for DVT symptoms, which include pain, swelling, warmth, cramping, and discoloration.
 These usually occur only on one side of the body.
 If you notice any potential signs, please head to an emergency room right away.